-Figure 6 - Synchronous TDM over Packet CES Carrying CAS By way of example, if there were 32 channels in a connection or context then the MT90883 would be configured to create a packet using the 32 timeslots on the data TDM bus and the 32 associated timeslots on the control TDM bus.
+Figure 7 - Synchronous TDM over Packet CES Carrying CAS By way of example, if there were 32 channels in a connection or context then the MT90883 would be configured to create a packet using the 32 timeslots on the data TDM bus and the 32 associated timeslots on the control TDM bus.
 This way the data and control timeslots would be passed together across the network and received together on the far end.
-The packet assembled by the MT90883 would be similar to Figure 7 "SDT T1/E1 CAS Ethernet Packet," on page 8, assuming x equals 32.
+The packet assembled by the MT90883 would be similar to Figure 8 "SDT T1/E1 CAS Ethernet Packet," on page 9, assuming x equals 32.
 The downside to this approach is that the capacity of the MT90883 to carry data channels is halved.
 If originally all eight WAN ports were used to carry data channels, now a maximum of four WAN ports would carry data (assuming of course that the other four WAN ports carried CAS).
 If two MT90883s (or one MT90881) operated in parallel then all eight incoming lines could be transported across the packet network with their associated CAS handled through the TDM bus.
 Additionally, in this configuration CAS is sent at an effective rate of 8 bits per frame (64 kbps) rather than 4 bits per multi-frame (2 kbps for E1, 1.3 kbps for T1).
 This increases the overall bandwidth utilization across the network.

-Figure 7 - SDT T1/E1 CAS Ethernet Packet
+Figure 8 - SDT T1/E1 CAS Ethernet Packet

 3.3 Synchronous Mixed SDT and UDT Operation

-Each of the eight internal framers in the MT9072 is completely independent.
-On a framer-by-framer basis, each can be configured for either transparent or termination mode.
-For UDT lines the framer would be configured for transparent mode and for SDT lines the framer would be configured for termination mode.
+Each of the MT9076 transceivers may be independently configured SDT or UDT operation.
+For SDT lines the MT9076 should be programmed for termination mode operation.
+For UDT lines the MT9076 should be programmed for transparent mode operation.
 There is no change required in either the clocking structure of the card or the MT90883 operation to support mixed SDT and UDT operation.

 4.0 Asynchronous Operation

-The block diagram shown in Figure 8 "Asynchronous TDM over Packet CES Block Diagram," on page 9 will be discussed in this section.
+The block diagrams shown in Figure 9 "Asynchronous TDM over Packet CES Block Diagram with TDM Clocking," on page 10 and Figure 10 "Asynchronous TDM over Packet CES Block Diagram with Packet Clocking," on page 11 will be discussed in this section.
 This design supports both SDT and UDT whether all lines are configured for SDT, all lines are configured for UDT or there is a mix of UDT and SDT lines.
+Note that two separate drawings for the block diagrams have been used for ease-of-viewing.
+One drawing, with TDM Clocking, represents the card timing slaved to the incoming T1/E1 lines.
+The other drawing, with Packet Clocking, represents the card timing slaved to the incoming timing packets.